 Consider the expenses beyond tuition, room, and board that will add to college costs.
 Costs include books, school supplies, and transportation, especially if it requires a plane trip for visits home or for you to visit.

 A school that’s an excellent fit for one student may be a poor fit for another.
 Some students thrive at large universities, while others do better at small schools.
 Some students choose a college in a different part of the country, while others would rather live at home while enrolled.
 Even if everyone you know agrees that State U is the best college around, what’s right for your child matters most.

 The decision about how much to pay for college will have an impact well beyond the date of graduation and, in effect, may become a decision about your child’s financial future, especially if debt is involved, which is the case for most families.
 Student debt can threaten their long-term financial health, such as planning for their retirement, buying their first home, or even getting their first apartment.

-Harvard may be a great place to receive a degree and an honor to be accepted into, but pursuing a career in teaching, going far into debt, may not be the best decision to go along with that career choice.
+Harvard may be a great place to receive a degree and an honor to be accepted into, but if you are pursuing a career in teaching, going far into debt may not be the best decision to go along with that career choice.
 The best school is the one that helps your child get to where they want to go in life, even if it means helping them figure out where that might be.
 College can be a costly place to find one’s self.
 Spending more for a school with a solid reputation but a poor fit for the student is unlikely to provide a good return on your investment.
 For questions about wealth planning, portfolio management, and tax planning topics, do not hesitate to contact me to find out what options may be best for your family.